Busting Myths about Administrators - Fleximize

 What does an IP do?

-Whilst talking to an IP is a scary prospect, your fears are unlikely to realize.
+Whilst talking to an IP is a scary prospect, your fears are unlikely to be realised.
 They are a useful port of call when you feel you need debt advice.
-The main role of an IP is to assist in a bad situation, trying to salvage what they can to allow the business or individual to carry on as normal; creating the metaphorical phoenix from the flames if you will!
+The main role of an IP is to assist in a bad situation, trying to salvage what they can to allow the business or individual to carry on as normal.

 So it's always the IP’s first role to salvage, not destroy.
 The IP typically looks after the interests of the creditors, but they do in most occasions strike a balance between the needs of the debtor with the repayment of the creditors.